 1. What are the Winter Farm Metropolitan Districts No. 1 & 2?

-Winter Farm Metropolitan Districts Nos.
-1 & 2 (the “Districts”) are local governmental entities which were organized in 2000 for purposes of financing, constructing, operating and maintaining certain public improvements and providing certain public services within the boundaries of the Districts to serve the Winter Farm community, as permitted and governed by Title 32 of the Colorado Revised Statutes.
-The Districts’ authority to provide public improvements, facilities, and services are further limited by the terms and conditions set forth in the “Consolidated Service Plan for Winter Farm Metropolitan Districts No. 1, No. 2 and No. 3” approved by the Town of Windsor, Colorado, as may be amended from time to time (the “Service Plan”).
+Winter Farm Metropolitan Districts No. 2 (the “District”) is a local governmental entities which was organized in 2000 for purposes of financing, constructing, operating and maintaining certain public improvements and providing certain public services within the boundaries of the District to serve the Winter Farm community, as permitted and governed by Title 32 of the Colorado Revised Statutes.
+The District's authority to provide public improvements, facilities, and services are further limited by the terms and conditions set forth in the “Consolidated Service Plan for Winter Farm Metropolitan Districts No. 1, No. 2 and No. 3” approved by the Town of Windsor, Colorado, as may be amended from time to time (the “Service Plan”).
 Specifically, the Service Plan authorizes the Districts to provide a potable and non-potable water system, a wastewater system, streets and traffic safety, storm drainage, and park and recreation facilities to serve the Winter Farm community.
 Winter Farm Metropolitan District No. 1 may also participate, if prudent, in a public transit system in the Weld County area and in a mosquito control program in the area.

 2. Why were there three metropolitan districts for the Winter Farm development?